 - Wild Rice Blend – for this recipe I’m using a wild rice blend, which is a combination of wild rice and brown rice.
 If you don’t use this brand and you are gluten free, or cooking for someone who is, PLEASE make sure it is not a blend that contains other gluten containing grains.

 - Before you start prepare the carrots, onions, celery, garlic and herbs so that they are ready to throw in the pot.

-- I sautéed the vegetables for just a minute or two using the sauté function on my Instant Pot, then I added the coated chicken, chicken broth, wild rice blend and remaining ingredients and then cooked it on high pressure for 4 minutes, then let the pressure release naturally for 10 minutes.
+- I sautéed the vegetables for just a minute or two using the sauté function on my Instant Pot, then I added the chicken broth, seasonings, chicken pieces, and wild rice blend on top of the chicken and and then cooked it on high pressure for 4 minutes, then let the pressure release naturally for 10 minutes.

 - Don’t be tempted to open the pot as soon as the cook time is up, allowing the pressure to drop first means that the soup continues to cook for a few more minutes and it ensures that you don’t have hot soup spraying out of the pressure release valve if you open it right away.

 - If you need to thicken the soup after it’s cooked you can add a little cornstarch mixed with cold chicken broth to thicken it up.